craftercms/docs/source/new-ia/by-role/developer/templated/adding-experience-builder.rst

 ..
 TODO insert <figure: example page with a sample content type side by side showing the relation between page elements and content type fields>

+If you`re starting from a 3.x ICE system, see :ref:`newIa-upgrading-in-context-editing-templated` for more information on how to move from the 3.x ICE system to the 4.x Experience Builder (XB) system discussed here.

 ----------------------------------------------
 Creating Experience Builder (XB) Enabled Sites
 ----------------------------------------------